 Programs & Events

 Do you consider yourself a fibre artist?
-With 2016's Fibre Arts Festival a resounding success, we will repeat in two years.
-August 15, 2018 will be the deadline to submit.
+With 2016's Fibre Arts Festival a resounding success, we are repeating to coincide with Fibre Content, a travelling exhibit that will be on loan to us in February and March of 2019.
+As in 2016, the travelling exhibit will be featured in our main floor gallery, while our local Fibre Arts Festival 2019 will be on display in our upstairs gallery.
+This will be a juried exhibit with prizes.
+January 15, 2019 will be the deadline to submit.
 Call 274-7891 for more information or ask at the museum.
-We’re also online:
+We’re also online: firstname.lastname@example.org

 Are you an artist with plans to exhibit your work?

 Exhibition Assistance through the Ontario Arts Council

 The Fort Frances Museum is no longer a Recommender Gallery for exhibition assistance.
 Funds designated for our area stay in our area however.
 Therefore artists can apply to other recemmender galleries in northwestern Ontario for up to $1500.
 A committee will review your application, and if eligible, can make a recommendation to the Ontario Arts Council for approval of exhibition assistance funds.

 Applications can be accessed on the Ontario Arts Council website.

 A new season has begun.
 Submission this year is online, so check out new information on the Arts Council website as to how to apply.

 Be a part of the creative connection in the community!
 Between art-related exhibits/individuals, musical endeavours, various events, festivals, drama/theatre groups, presentations, venues, etc. Fort Frances offers a variety of ways to get involved.

 The Fort Frances Museum offers curriculum related Education Programs for school classes.
 Programs can include a video presentation, artifact discovery, or craft activity.